 Parents & Patents: Mark spends his time in the UK with his wife Saskia, a Dutch Voice Over, and their two children Gemma, who’s an Event Coordinator for Momentum Worldwide & Christiaan who’s a HotJar Hero (and does Improv & Stand-Up comedy.)
 In addition to the publishing co., Mark also has patents pending as from 17th July 2018, for products that are in daily use, with a major design change to help improve the healthcare of billions of people around the world [see the blog page 17.08.2018]

-The Merchant’s House*: Since 2009 Mark has also worked between London & Corfu, where he and his wife purchased, restored and created, the first B&B on the island – that soon became one of Greece’s Top 25 places to stay [TripAdvisor Travellers’ Choice Award Winner 2016-2018] The Merchant’s House in Corfu’s oldest mountain village, Old Perithia, an historic ‘Heritage Protected Village.’
-In a ‘Designated Area of Natural Beauty.’
-Over the past 8 years they have been gently bringing back to life, achieving many awards and accolades from the international press including; the London Evening Standard ‘Homes & Property‘ GREC14N Official Magazine of Fraport Airports, The ‘Best Hotels in Greece’ Telegraph Travel, The Independent, Times Travel, DKChoice Eyewitness Guide Corfu, Fodor’s, RoughGuides, BAHighlife, Easyjet Traveller, LonelyPlanet, Great Small Hotels in Greece and ITV‘s Corfu ‘A tale of two islands’ to name but a few.
+The Merchant’s House*: Since 2009 Mark has also worked between London & Corfu, where he and his wife purchased, restored and created, the first B&B on the island – that soon became one of Greece’s Top 25 Places to Stay [TripAdvisor Travellers’ Choice Award Winner 2016-2018] and has just received the Booking.com Guest Award with an exceptional 9,8/10.
+The Merchant’s House is located in Corfu’s oldest mountain village, Old Perithia, an historic ‘Heritage Protected Village.’
+In a ‘Designated Area of Natural Beauty.‘ Over the past 8 years they have been gently bringing back to life, achieving many awards and accolades from the international press including; the London Evening Standard ‘Homes & Property‘ GREC14N Official Magazine of Fraport Airports, The ‘Best Hotels in Greece’ Telegraph Travel, The Independent, Times Travel, DKChoice Eyewitness Guide Corfu, Fodor’s, RoughGuides, BAHighlife, Easyjet Traveller, LonelyPlanet, Great Small Hotels in Greece and ITV‘s Corfu ‘A tale of two islands’ to name but a few.

 To find out what people say about Mark (and his wife Saskia) follow this link… TripAdvisorReviews

-Mark is also a Trustee of the Patrick & Helena Frost Foundation, on the advisory Board of The Anglo-Netherlands Society, and has been involved in a number of charities and events for over 20 years.
+Mark is also a Trustee of the Patrick & Helena Frost Foundation, and on the advisory Board of The Anglo-Netherlands Society.
+He has been involved in a number of charities and events for over 25 years.

 Are you still here?